chiItepin/feature-switch/README.md

 When the debug panel is active, a button will appear in the bottom-right corner of the screen.
 Clicking it opens a dialog where you can toggle feature flags.

+## Acknowledgments

+This library is proudly supported by [fibite.online](https://fibite.online), a key contributor to its development and maintenance.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.